Walmart (NYSE:WMT) PT Lowered to $160.00 at Royal Bank of Canada

-Walmart (NYSE:WMT – Get Rating) had its price target lowered by Royal Bank of Canada from $163.00 to $160.00 in a report published on Tuesday, The Fly reports.
-The firm currently has an outperform rating on the retailer’s stock.
+Walmart (NYSE:WMT – Get Rating) had its price target reduced by Royal Bank of Canada from $163.00 to $160.00 in a research report report published on Tuesday morning, The Fly reports.
+They currently have an outperform rating on the retailer’s stock.

-Several other research firms also recently weighed in on WMT.
-Gordon Haskett upgraded Walmart from a hold rating to an accumulate rating and increased their price target for the stock from $145.00 to $155.00 in a research note on Friday, February 10th.
-JPMorgan Chase & Co. set a $155.00 target price on shares of Walmart in a research report on Tuesday.
-UBS Group dropped their price target on shares of Walmart from $170.00 to $168.00 and set a buy rating on the stock in a research note on Friday, January 6th.
-Sanford C. Bernstein assumed coverage on shares of Walmart in a research note on Tuesday, December 6th.
-They issued a market perform rating and a $159.00 price objective for the company.
-Finally, Oppenheimer dropped their target price on Walmart from $165.00 to $160.00 and set an outperform rating on the stock in a research report on Monday, February 6th.
+Other analysts have also issued reports about the company.
+Citigroup boosted their target price on Walmart from $162.00 to $169.00 in a research note on Wednesday, November 16th.
+The Goldman Sachs Group set a $160.00 target price on shares of Walmart in a research report on Wednesday, November 16th.
+Gordon Haskett raised shares of Walmart from a hold rating to an accumulate rating and boosted their price target for the company from $145.00 to $155.00 in a research report on Friday, February 10th.
+JPMorgan Chase & Co. set a $155.00 price objective on shares of Walmart in a report on Tuesday.
+Finally, Morgan Stanley reissued an overweight rating and set a $161.00 target price on shares of Walmart in a report on Monday, February 13th.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating and twenty-four have issued a buy rating to the company’s stock.
 According to MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus target price of $162.44.

 Walmart Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 2nd.
-Stockholders of record on Friday, December 8th will be issued a $0.57 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 2nd.
+Shareholders of record on Friday, December 8th will be paid a dividend of $0.57 per share.
+This represents a $2.28 annualized dividend and a dividend yield of 1.60%.
 The ex-dividend date of this dividend is Thursday, December 7th.
-This represents a $2.28 dividend on an annualized basis and a dividend yield of 1.60%.
-Walmart’s payout ratio is 52.34%.
+Walmart’s dividend payout ratio (DPR) is presently 52.34%.

 Walmart declared that its board has approved a stock buyback plan on Tuesday, November 15th that allows the company to buyback $20.00 billion in outstanding shares.
 This buyback authorization allows the retailer to reacquire up to 5% of its shares through open market purchases.
 Shares buyback plans are often an indication that the company’s board believes its shares are undervalued.